neuralmagic/deepsparse/docs/guides/debugging-optimizing/numactl-utility.md

     export NM_BIND_THREADS_TO_CORES=1 <deepsparseengine-process>
 ```

-`NM_BIND_THREADS_TO_CORES` should be used with care since it forces the NMIE to run on only the threads it has been allocated at startup.
+`NM_BIND_THREADS_TO_CORES` should be used with care since it forces the DeepSparse Engine to run on only the threads it has been allocated at startup.
 If any other process ends up running on the same threads, it could result in a major degradation of performance.

 When using server mode with multiple engines, it is advisable to keep thread pinning disabled.